Accommodation and Housing

 Where can I buy furniture?

+JYSK is a Danish furniture franchise in Aeon mall and on Xuan Dieu, offering furniture and soft furnishings including bedding.
 UMA is an expat owned furniture store similar in style to IKEA.
-JYSK is a Danish furniture franchise in Aeon mall, offering furniture and soft furnishings including bedding.
+Another IKEA alternative is index living mall in Times City.
 For good quality heavy wooden furniture, you could try Grand Bois and Dome.
-Module 7 and Y-Not offer custom made furniture, as does the cheaper alternative Maroon Driftwood.
+Y-Not offers custom made furniture, as does the cheaper alternative Maroon Driftwood or Tropical Rustic.

 How do I find household help and how much should I pay?